christophe-rd/wildchrokie/notes/notesCookieScaping.md

 Outer ring, very likely to be 2022 growth.
 ####BETPAP HF16 P12
 Pit NA, 2017 ring for 1 guide line isn't there.
 Outer ring likely to be 2022 growth.
+NO PIT.
+So missiing first year growth ring.
 ####BETPAP HF16B P6
 Outer ring, very likely to be 2023 growth.